 They keep it all relative.
 Your coach will ensure that you are telling the right story through your bio, resume and LinkedIn profile.
 They will help you identify opportunities that suit you, and prioritise based on your interests and skills.

 They hold you accountable.
 Often, we get busy and let our deadlines slip or lose contact with the inspiration that we had when we first set a goal.
 A coach will keep those objectives in mind for you and make sure you remain on track to reach them.

 Read also about: How to find a good career coach?

 Invest in yourself

 A career coach can show you how to invest in yourself.
 A financial investment in your career coach will be an expression of your commitment to yourself.
 Even if you’re on a tight budget, spending the money can light a fire under you.
-It will make you more focused and more directed because the clock is ticking and the coach’s meter is running.
-Then, your commitment will be palpable to everyone from networking allies to recruiters and hiring managers
+Find out here how much a career cost could cost.
+It will make you more focused and more directed.
+Strengthening your commitment to finding a job so that it’s evident also to hiring managers and recruiters.

 By working with a coach you’ll get crystal clear on your values and your priorities both at home and at work.
 Together you’ll set goals in each area of your life and map out ways of achieving these.
 A coach will help you overcome any obstacles you may face on your journey.

 Think of coaching as a power-up button for your career.
 Even if your budget’s tight, investing in a coach can ignite that spark.
 It’s not just about landing a job; it’s about showing the world how serious you are about your growth.

 Working with a coach isn’t just about landing a job; it’s about discovering your values, setting life goals, and overcoming obstacles.
 They’re your partner, not just in professional success, but in becoming the best version of yourself.